-When you plan to use money that are not your, you will be paying interests.
-But no one want to pay high interest rates.
+When you plan to use money that is not yours, you will be paying interest.
+But no one wants to pay high interest rates.

 The truth is: